This is not a blog, there are no selfies - no

 Just a reminder...
 This is a personal website/blog, and not an agency or a business.
 No one receives any commission for any advice.
-Only a few Amazon and recommended links that pay for bandwidth.
+Only a few Amazon and recommended links pay for bandwidth.
 We try to give as much as an idea as possible about independent budget travel, but can't take any responsibility for any inaccuracy in any of the information provided.
 We'll respond to any e-mail as quickly as possible.

 As you might expect, up-dates and new information are always sought.
 Even a simple thought shared can help build the site's content for all who love travel.

 If you are interested in using any of the material in this site, would like extra material for commercial purposes or would like to support the site with a paid link, then please contact us via e-mail using the address at the bottom of this page.
-For copyright info you are directed here

 Illustration (left) by Jerry Swaffield - taken from 'First-Time Asia: the Rough Guide'

 This intro has been included as the first thing you might read so it may perhaps provide inspiration and so I /we may communicate the motives for creating this site.
-That 'I' word is used a few times in this section, but nowhere else.
+That 'I' word is used a few times in this intro, but nowhere else.
 The rest of the site is not about personal travels or inflating a sense of achievement.
-It's created with contributions from many, grows daily and is about sharing knowledge that makes any trip achievable and enjoyable.
+It's created with contributions from many, grows weekly and is about sharing knowledge that makes any trip achievable and enjoyable.
 If you are planning to go travelling independently (short or long term) and are perhaps a little apprehensive, this site is for you.
 So please read on through this section as something to bear in mind when looking at the following pages, or... see chapter headings to the left to skip this preface.

 Everything you need to know (about independent travel, aka. backpacking)?
-That's what we came up with, to the ends of sharing everything learnt from hundreds of accumulative very busy days travelling in more than two-thirds of the world's countries spread across the globe.
+That's what we came up with, to the ends of sharing everything learnt from thousands of accumulated very busy days travelling in more than two-thirds of the world's countries spread across the globe.
 Also it sums up the whole site when it comes to independent travel and backpacking.
 This site is about sharing all the information that is so very obvious to anyone who has experienced it, but can be so frightening to a first timer and a real inhibitor to good planning in the way of time, money and what you carry on your back.
 It's hoped the site fills a gap encountered when I tried to research this information on the Internet myself before setting out for the first time (loads of travelogues, but no real information).
 You won't find this site treading around any issues.
 For example most travellers come across contraband, vice or beggars while abroad and wonder about toilets - that's covered.
 More questions?
 Is Colombia/Iran safe?
 Should I go to Timbuktu?
 Is Angkor really that great?
 It's all here and a lot more besides.
 Maybe the title should be: here are the mistakes I made and what it's like - learn from them/it.

-Any suffering on bumpy buses or in the odd crappy hotel rooms will only make your experience seem more real and give you that extra sense of achievement and personal satisfaction (every pleasure has got to have an inch of pain - so buy your ticket and don't complain!).
+Any suffering on bumpy buses or in the odd crappy hotel room will only make your experience seem more real and give you that extra sense of achievement and personal satisfaction (every pleasure has got to have an inch of pain - so buy your ticket and don't complain!).

-The number one thing conveyed is that backpacking is in no way esoteric, and in pretty much all countries, very easy.
+The number one thing conveyed is that backpacking travel is in no way esoteric, and in pretty much all countries, very easy.
 It is not really difficult at all.
 Frustrating at times, yes - difficult, no. All you really need is a measure of gumption and you are away.
 Of course travelling and place names like Lhasa and Istanbul, sound adventurous, but my grandmother could find her way round most of them (backpackers don't have to be young) and would not be alone in doing so.